By, Jessica Lakis

 Synopsis: Rajput warrior IKSANDER is left for dead at the foot of his beloved’s funeral pyre.
 Saved by a mysterious stranger, and aided by an unlikely band of confederates — he seeks vengeance on those responsible.
 THE BLOOD DHARMA is part John Ford/Kurosawa yarn and part David Lean period adventure.
 The main drama and conflict arise from the clash of the worlds of the native rajputs and that of the British East India Company.

-Iksander is a military leader from a noble line He lives to serve his lord, THE RAJAH, but his heart belongs to the Rajah’s sister RADHA.
+Iksander is a military leader from a noble line.
+He lives to serve his lord, THE RAJAH, but his heart belongs to the Rajah’s sister RADHA.
 His preordained world is torn from him when the fearful Rajah agrees to sacrifice Iksander’s life for a treaty with an ambitious East India Company agent to ensure his title.
 With Iksander left for dead, Radha kills herself in grief.
 An Untouchable and a mysterious man who live in the mountains rescue Iksander from death.
 Iksander’s life as a dutiful servant is replaced by the desire for revenge.
 But Iksander’s journey will do more than test his strength; his beliefs, views on duty and caste, and even his selfish quest must all be challenged if he is to achieve vengeance.

 JAMES STUART CAMPBELL is an agent of the quasi-military British East India Company.
 Unlike the nobly born Iksander, James has relied on his intellect and cunning to rise to his position in life.
 He is tasked to make favorable trading terms with the Rajah’s opium-rich kingdom or annex it.
 From his residence, complete with British-style furnishings and rose bushes, capturing the kingdom is a chess game with the reward of advancement and wealth if he wins.
-His only human care — frighteningly so — is for his niece and ward, YOUNG ALICE, who he calls his “pet.”
+His only human care — frighteningly so — is for his niece and ward, YOUNG ALICE, whom he calls his “pet.”
 But Young Alice is seventeen, and as she begins to become aware of life outside her isolated world with her Uncle, grows harder for James to bend to his will — the first crack in shattering his illusion of control.

 Framed as NARRATOR/ALICE’s reminiscences to her daughter later in life, Alice is the bridge, the frame, and our access to both worlds.
 A chance encounter at a train station brings up disturbing questions about her past and experience of the horrific Indian Mutiny against the British.
 Alice mixes the legend of Iksander with her own first-hand knowledge to weave the stories, the fates of the characters, and their worlds together — a tale of love, betrayal, destiny, and revenge in the lost world of colonial India.